papinaser/meteor-angular2.0-socially/manuals/views/step13.md

  ┊49┊49┊        sort: { name: nameOrder as number }
  ┊50┊50┊      };
  ┊51┊51┊
-+┊  ┊52┊      this.paginationService.setCurrentPage(this.paginationService.defaultId, curPage as number);
++┊  ┊52┊      this.paginationService.setCurrentPage(this.paginationService.defaultId(), curPage as number);
 +┊  ┊53┊
  ┊52┊54┊      if (this.partiesSub) {
  ┊53┊55┊        this.partiesSub.unsubscribe();